Lenyadri: Chaityas (chapels)

 This cave, also a chaitya-griha, has a flat roof.
 However, it has no pillars in the hall that measures 6.75 m in length; 3.93 m in width and 4.16 m in height.
 It has a pillared veranda; pillars are in octagonal shape.
 The stupa is in three steps with a base of 2.6 m diameter.
 The rim has a railing design surrounded by a cylindrical drum with "a square harmika with railing pattern and an inverted stepped pyramidal abacus."
 A carved chhatri covers the ceiling.
 The pillars of the veranda consist of octagonal shafts resting on ghata base over a stepped pedestal.
 An inverted kalasha adorns the top, which also has a corbelled abacus.
-Inscription on the back wall of the veranda dates the cave to the 2nd century A.D.
+Inscription on the back wall of the veranda dates the cave to the 2nd century CE.
 The inscription translates as: "A meritorious gift of a chapel cave given by Ananda, a son of Tapasa and grandson of Upasaka."